ppgcourseUB/ppgcourse2023/Maximum_Likelihood.Miquel_Arnedo_Gemma_Martinez_Rosa_Fernandez/Readme.md

 ***
 ## Context

-We will be working with an alignment composed by 50 orthologous genes concatenated from 16 bears.
+We will be working with an alignment composed by 50 orthologous genes concatenated from 16 bears, 4 individuals for each of the 4 species.

 ![data](../Sensitivity_Analysis.Rosa_Fernandez_Gemma_Martinez/img/data.PNG)
 ![bear_names](../Sensitivity_Analysis.Rosa_Fernandez_Gemma_Martinez/img/bear_names.png)